-In 2006, three scientists came together with an ambitious goal: Develop a device to utilize mobile phone networks to track Golden Eagles with GPS.
+In 2005, three scientists came together with an ambitious goal: Develop a device to utilize mobile phone networks to track Golden Eagles with GPS.
 Several prototypes later, in 2007, a new company was formed: Cellular Tracking Technologies.
 On November 4, 2007, our first production unit was released on a Golden Eagle.
 The data collected was absolutely astonishing — and still impressive to this day — with a GPS position every 30 seconds.
-10 years later, we are still innovating.
+Over 10 years later, we are still innovating.
 Our collaboration with our clients has resulted in incredible new products.
-Our unique perspective has resulted in the CTT Internet of Wildlife™.
+Our unique perspective has resulted in the CTT® Internet of Wildlife™.

-Our Evolution Series 400 line is our latest line of Cellular GSM wildlife tracking devices.
+Our Evolution Series 400 line is our latest line of cellular GSM wildlife tracking devices.
 In addition to high speed connectivity to over 400 cellular GSM networks around the world, the ES-400 brings a wide suite of sensors, including GPS/GNSS, accelerometer, 9 degrees of freedom IMU (Acceleration, Gyro, and Magnetometer), altimeter, temperature, Activity Index, and more.
-LifeTag and PowerTag devices can be detected and transmitted, allowing larger birds to operate a data collection network.
+CTT LifeTag and CTT PowerTag devices can be detected and transmitted by our larger transmitters, allowing larger animals to also detect CTT tags on smaller species, and transmit that data with their own.
 All data is viewable in our CTT Data Portal.
-Our Cellular GSM products have options for SmartVHF as well as LifeTag transmitter capability.
+Our cellular GSM products have options for CTT SmartVHF.

-New for 2018: We now offer a line of hybrid Cellular GSM and Satellite products, allowing data transmission from anywhere in the world.
-Our hybrid products contain the same, rich Cellular GSM feature set.
-And with Argos connectivity, you will always know critical information, both inside and outside the coverage area.
+World First: We now offer hybrid Cellular GSM and Satellite products, our Evolution Series 500 (ES-500), allowing daily data transmission from anywhere in the world.
+Our hybrid products contain the same, rich cellular feature set.
+With Argos satellite connectivity, you will always know critical information, both inside and outside of GSM coverage.
 Data can be viewed from both networks inside our CTT Data Portal.
-Our hybrid products have options for SmartVHF as well as LifeTag transmitter capability.
+Our hybrid products have options for UHF detection capability as well.

-Our line of Ultra Long Range (ULR) products feature a groundbreaking, long range, spread spectrum radio technology.
-The ULR technology has a similar range to cellular networks, allowing for deployment of receiving networks in remote areas.
-The ULR tags contain all of the same, great features our cellular tags have, including GPS/GNSS, accelerometer, Activity Index and more.
-ULR Base Stations completely automate telemetry.
-They can log to SD cards, send data over the Argos network, or offer Cellular connectivity, sending data directly to our CTT Data Portal.
-Options such as Argos connectivity, SmartVHF, and LifeTag network capability are also available.
+Our line of UHF products feature a groundbreaking, long range, radio technology.
+The CTT UHF system integrates seamlessly with our SensorStations, allowing for deployment of receiving networks in remote areas, with detection ranges of many kilometers for flying animals, and up to 1.5km for ground-based animals.
+The UHF tags contain all of the same, great features our cellular tags have, including GPS/GNSS, accelerometer, Activity Index and more.
+Our SensorStation base stations completely automate telemetry.
+They can log to on-board memory, send data over the Argos network, or use cellular service, sending data directly to our CTT Data Portal.
+Options such as Argos connectivity are also available.

-There are two variants of Radio Tags: LifeTag and PowerTag
+There are two variants of radio tags: CTT LifeTag and CTT PowerTag.

 LifeTag transmits a unique digital ID every 2 seconds, and requires no battery.
 LifeTag is designed to last for many years, allowing the researcher to study the entire life of the animal.

-PowerTag transmits a unique digital ID as often as every 2 seconds to every 15 seconds, allowing the researcher to optimize between transmission frequency and battery life.
-Our smallest battery tags have a lifetime of approximately XX months, while our larger battery tags can operate for years.
+PowerTag transmits a unique digital ID as often as every 2 seconds to every 15 seconds or more, allowing the researcher to optimize between transmission frequency and battery life.
+Our smallest battery tags have a lifetime of approximately 9 months, while our larger battery tags can operate for years.

-Base stations automate the data collection in the field.
-Base stations collect data 24 hours a day, 7 days a week, and can either operate on battery+solar or on AC power for indefinite periods of time.
-These base stations log the digital ID, signal strength, and time of reception and feature up to 12 different radio channels.
-These base stations can either store data locally to SD card or transmit data in near real time over cellular networks.
-Health and status data can also be transmitted over cellular or satellite, notifying staff of any maintenance needs as well as SD card status.
+Our CTT SensorStations automate the data collection in the field.
+They collect data 24 hours a day, 7 days a week, and can either operate on battery+solar or on AC power for indefinite periods of time.
+SensorStations log the digital ID, signal strength, and time of reception and feature up to 12 different radio channels including 5 dedicated 434MHz UHF radios.
+CTT SensorStations consolidate LifeTag/PowerTag detections made by the CTT Nodes.
+SensorStations can either store data locally or transmit data over cellular, WiFi, or Satellite networks.
+SensorStation health and status data can also be transmitted over cellular or satellite, notifying staff of any maintenance needs.

-Nodes can be used to provide extremely precise, near GPS level accuracy of our smallest 0.4g tags.
-Nodes listen on the LifeTag frequency, recording time, signal strength, and digital ID, and transmit to surrounding base stations.
+Unlike anything else on the market today, CTT Nodes can be used to provide extremely precise, near GPS level accuracy of our smallest 0.4g tags.
+Nodes listen on the LifeTag frequency, recording time, signal strength, and digital ID, and transmit detections to CTT Base Stations.
 By plotting signal strengths across a grid of Nodes, very accurate positioning can be resolved.
-With high transmission frequency, unheard of near GPS level accurate tracks of very small animals can be collected over many months or years time.
+With high transmission frequency, accurate tracks of very small animals can be collected over days, weeks, months or years.

 The CTT Locator works in conjunction with your smart phone to help you locate tags in the field.
-This completely digital system not only shows you what tags are in range, but a precise signal strength is also provided.
+This pure digital system not only shows you what tags are in range, but a precise signal strength of the tag being tracked.
 This allows researchers to enter the field, locate animals, and log the entire session right in their smart phone.
 The CTT Locator contains a mobile web application that works with nearly every smartphone.